Ngz91/dotfiles/README.md

 You can find all available Oh-my-zsh themes [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes).

+Note: There are other themes that are not in the aforementioned repository that can be installed and used.
+Their installation will not be explained in this guide.

 ## Picom

 <div align="center">
 <img src=https://raw.githubusercontent.com/Ngz91/dotfiles/master/gifs/disappearing.gif width="500" height="280" />
 </div>

-Picom is a window compotior, in our case it will let us have transparent windows.
+Picom is a window compositor, in our case we will use it to make some of our windows  transparent.
 Install it by running:
 ```
 sudo pacman -S picom
 ```